Callitris verrucosa

-Callitris verrucosa, also known as the mallee pine, is a species of conifer in the family Cupressaceae.
+Callitris verrucosa, commonly known as the mallee pine, is a species of conifer in the cypress family, Cupressaceae.
 It is found only in Australia.

 The plant has a green-grey colour, rigid branches and can reach a height of 8 m.
 It has a slow growth rate.

 Description

 Callitris verrucosa is a small tree or shrub which can reach the height of 8 m.
 The mallee pine is typically multi-stemmed with erect branches.

 The leaves are 2-4 mm long with a conical-rounded surface and green-grey coloured.
 The shrub produces cones which are 3 mm long in singular clusters for males, and approximately 20 mm long occurring in a bunch, for the female cones.

 The mallee pine is an obligate seeder, and its seeds display serotiny.
 The species can be negatively affected by intense fires.
 However, it also requires fire to germinate seeds, making it a unique species.